 Now the pumps can be mounted.
 The connecting rods between the pumps are mounted before tightening.
+Newer engines are supplied with one through connecting rod in front of the fuel pumps.
 When tightening, take care that the pump is not twisted which will result in sticking governing rods.
 These rods must work absolutely free.